Coping with NETs

 Changes caused by the NET itself

-You might have changes that are caused by the NET itself.
-Changes might include tummy (abdominal) pain if you have a NET in the bowel.
+You might have changes that are caused by the cancer.
+Changes might include tummy (abdominal) pain if you have a cancer in the bowel.
 Or shortness of breath if you have a lung NET.

 Being short of breath or having abdominal pain can have a big impact on how much you can do each day.
 And people usually find not being able to get their breath very frightening.